NiklasEi/www-nikl-me/blog/2023/notes_on_mobile_development_with_bevy_2_DRAFT.md

 Thank you for reading!
 If you have any feedback, questions, or comments, you can find me at [@nikl_me@mastodon.online ][mastodon] or on the [Bevy Discord server][bevy_discord] (@nikl).

 [^1]: [crossbow](https://github.com/dodorare/crossbow) might also work, but I didn't manage to set it up correctly.
 If you do, please tell me.
+[^2]: It also doesn't support globs yet, which is a bit unpractical for Bevy's asset directory.
+Every file and subdirectory needs to be listed.
+I added [simple glob support for apk builds][xbuild-fork-support-globs] on my fork and will try to upstream that once basic assets support has landed.
+[^3]: Now I understand why the bevy mobile example has the [two arm targets configured](https://github.com/bevyengine/bevy/blob/v0.11.0/examples/mobile/Cargo.toml#L23) for cargo-apk builds :D

 [bevy]: https://bevyengine.org/
 [mastodon]: https://mastodon.online/@nikl_me